libredeb/lightpad/README.md

 * Change indicator pages text for dots without animations
 * Fixed the CSS design of the searchbar that made it look cut on some screens
 * Implemented a new feature, now the black background is dynamic using an image if there exists
+* Added a new feature, now the apps are ordered alphabetically
 * Some bug fixing

 **Version 0.0.5**